damienbod/AspNetCoreCsvImportExport/README.md

 2;test;test2 text de-CH;de-CH;test
 ```

 This data can then be use to upload the csv data to the server which is then converted back to a C# object.
-I use fiddler, postman or curl can alos be used, or any HTTP Client where you can set the header Content-Type.
+I use fiddler, postman or curl can also be used, or any HTTP Client where you can set the header Content-Type.

 ```csharp